Wordtune vs Rytr: Which is Better in 2026?

 - ✓ Polishing business emails and reports

-- ✓ Improving academic paper clarity
+- ✓ Improving academic essay clarity and tone

 Choose Rytr if you need: